 The Arlington EATS Market is a safe space for anyone in Arlington who needs food.
-The Market is temporarily closed to in-person shopping, however, home delivery is available.
-If you are an Arlington resident in need of food, you can request food once a week.
+The Market is open for in-person shopping by appointment only.
+If you are an Arlington resident in need of food, you can get food once each week.
+Foods include a variety of fresh produce, meat, dairy and canned and shelf stable food.
+Please note items will vary each week.

 - ON THE INTERNET: Fill out a form each week you want delivery